GridTools/gt4py/REVIEW_CHECKLIST.rst

 Large PRs
 ---------
 - Consider giving partial feedback.
-The following are in order of magnitude changes they will request, so rather than going down the list for one file, prefer making a full pass for each section.
+The following items are ordered according to the magnitude of changes they will involve, so rather than going down the list for one file, prefer making a full pass for each section.

 Do not allow untested "functionality" or "fixes"